H4wkeye1/SerenLeiaTheme/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

-Icon images from iconmonstr.com see website for license terms